Longleaf milkweed

 The genus Asclepias is named for Asclepius, the Greek god of healing.
 The species epithet longifolia literally translates to “long leaf,” hence the common name.

-Like all members of the Asclepias genus, Longleaf milkweed is a larval host plant for Monarch and Queen butterflies.
-The plant contains a milky latex that is toxic to most animals, but Monarchs and Queens are adapted to feed on them despite the chemical defense.
+Like all members of the Asclepias genus, Longleaf milkweed is a larval host plant for Monarch, Queen and Soldier butterflies.
+The plant contains a milky latex that is toxic to most animals, but Monarch, Queen and Soldier caterpillars are adapted to feed on them despite the chemical defense.
+Learn more about Monarchs and Milkweed in Florida here.
 The flowers are an important nectar source for bees and wasps.

 Family: Apocynaceae (Dogbane family)